commerce-docs/PlayPI/README.md

 - `fetchProducts.js` — Defines the PRODUCTS query for fetching the selected category's products (limited to 12 for simplicity).
 - `fetchDetails.js` — Defines the DETAILS query for fetching the selected product's details.

-To keep things simple, Commerce Product APIs accessed in this app use JavaScript's Fetch API and Venia's GraphQL endpoint.
+To keep things simple, the Commerce Product APIs accessed in this app use JavaScript's Fetch API and Venia's GraphQL endpoint.
+But of course you can use any GraphQL library you want.

 ## Project components